Hailiax/GT-fakeTrumpAI-Twitter-Bot/README.md

 # Fake Trump AI Twitter Bot

 Check it out on [Twitter](https://twitter.com/fakeTrumpAI/with_replies)!
-The bot is supposed to reply to a trending tweet roughly every hour so if you see a recent-ish tweet, the bot is still online and running!
+The bot is supposed to reply to a trending tweet roughly every four hours or so if you see a recent-ish tweet, the bot is still online and running!
 Try it out by replying to any tweet with @fakeTrumpAI and the bot should reply to you with a response to the tweet you replied to.

 This bot uses a model based on this [article](https://medium.com/tensorflow/a-transformer-chatbot-tutorial-with-tensorflow-2-0-88bf59e66fe2).